 The site is not constrained by subsidence, slip or contamination.
 The development is permissible with consent within the residential zone.
+The site is suitable for the proposed development.

 All submissions received have been considered in the assessment of this application.